- Overview

 DoE Gold Practice Journey

-The final frontier, Gold brings together all your hard work, persistence and dedication from Bronze and Silver.
-Tapping into your adventurous spirit on a whole new level, it will be up to you and your teammates to plan and lead an extended expedition in its entirety.
+The final frontier, Gold DoE brings together all your hard work, persistence and dedication from Bronze adventures and Silver journeys.
+Tapping into your adventurous DoE spirit on a whole new level, it will be up to you and your teammates to plan and lead an extended expedition in its entirety.
 Are you ready for the challenge?

-The stepping-stone to the qualifying journey, the Gold practice journey is a three-day, two-night adventure in New Zealand.
-Bound to push you further than ever before with new challenges and terrain at every turn, the Gold practice journey tests all the knowledge you’ve acquired so far.
-Your experience from Bronze and Silver will be like second nature to you, so expect these to shine through.
+The stepping-stone to the gold qualifying journey, the Gold practice DoE journey is a three-day, two-night adventure in New Zealand.
+Bound to push you further than ever before with new challenges and terrain at every turn, the Gold practice journey tests all the DoE knowledge you’ve acquired so far.
+Your adventurous journey experience from Bronze and Silver will be like second nature to you, so expect these to shine through.
 But the new Gold training skills will need flexing, so don’t miss this opportunity.
-Tune in, stay focused, and you’ll be well on your way to becoming a confident adventurer and ready for your final expedition.
+Tune in, stay focused, and you’ll be well on your way to becoming a confident adventurer and ready for your final Duke of Edinburgh expedition.

 The result of hard work, persistence and dedication.
 Welcome to the final and best chapter of The Duke of Edinburgh Award.
 Participants will plan and lead the expedition in its entirety.
 Take on the role of leadership and responsibility to get out on adventures at a whole new level.